chunqizhi/lotus_local_testnet/README.md

-Build a lotus test network locally.
+Build a lotus test network locally and can join new nodes.